-"Settlement Date" has the same meaning as in the Deed of Settlement human remains, manuscripts, archives, records, information and data, including multi-media formats such as sound, still and moving images, wāhi tapu, wāhi tapu areas, wāhi tūpuna/wāhi tīpuna, historic places and historic areas of interest to Māori.
-Te Papa includes natural environment collections in its definition of taonga revitalisation of, and access to, taonga; whether held by iwi, whānau and hapū or the Crown parties
+"Settlement Date" has the same meaning as in the Deed of Settlement.

+"Taonga" Taonga includes (but is not limited to) artefacts, modified human remains, manuscripts, archives, records, information and data, including multi-media formats such as sound, still and moving images, wāhi tapu, wāhi tapu areas, wāhi tūpuna/wāhi tīpuna, historic places and historic areas of interest to Māori.
+Te Papa includes natural environment collections in its definition of taonga.